MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/connection-strings/generate-sas-token.md

 ---
-title: Generate a SAS token - Azure Data Explorer | Microsoft Docs
+title: Generate a SAS token - Azure Data Explorer
-description: This article describes how to genereate a SAS token.
+description: This article describes how to generate a SAS token in Azure Data Explorer.
 services: data-explorer
 author: orspod
 ms.author: orspodek
-ms.reviewer: rkarlin
+ms.reviewer: shanisolomon
 ms.service: data-explorer
-ms.topic: reference
+ms.topic: how-to
-ms.date: 06/28/2021
+ms.date: 01/05/2022
 ---
 # Generate a SAS token

-This guide demonstrates how to generate a SAS token to a resource.
+This article shows you how to generate a SAS token to a resource.

+## Azure portal

 1. In the Azure portal, open Storage Explorer.
 1. From the left menu, select **Containers**.